 EXTERNAL AGREEMENTS TO ARBITRATE

-The second scenario, though less common, involves agreements to arbitrate generated by parties external to TMG (“External Agreements”).
+The second scenario, though less common, involves agreements to arbitrate generated by parties external to McCammon (“External Agreements”).
 Some of these External Agreements are executed before a dispute arises, and some are executed after a dispute arises.